Clayton State of the Market Report 2018

 - It can be 2 to 4 years for the completion of an NCP, if initiated by Council

-In North Clayton the anticipation of a new neighbourhood plan is causing land values to increase as this is the first step towards understanding development timelines and future land uses.
+- The anticipation of a new neighbourhood plan is causing land values to increase as this is the first step towards understanding development timelines and future land uses

 If you have any questions, or if there is any further information that would be helpful to you, don’t hesitate to give us a call.